howsoai/platform-installation-examples/helm-basic/README.md

 ```

 #### Howso Platform
 Howso Platform is installed last - when all other components are ready.
-The [only configuration changes](./manifests/howso-platform.yaml) are to configure the image repository to use the Replicated registry.
-The registry credentials are injected into the chart in your customer specific registry.
+The [only configuration changes](./manifests/howso-platform.yaml) are to configure the the Replicated container registry.
+The registry credentials are injected into the chart in your customer specific Helm registry.
 ```
 helm install howso-platform oci://registry.how.so/howso-platform/stable/howso-platform --namespace howso --values helm-basic/manifests/howso-platform.yaml
 ```

-Time to install may vary depending on network and resources -so the install command avoids waiting.
+Time to install may vary significantly depending on network and resources -so the install command avoids waiting.
 Instead check the status of the pods in the howso namespace, as they come online (CTRL-C to exit).
 ```
 watch kubectl -n howso get po
 ```